Careers

 We recognize our interns are not employees, however, they are an integral part of our clinical teams.
 Interns are considered primary therapists and carry a limited caseload of clients while supervised by experienced and trained clinicians.
 The limited caseload provides time for a variety of tasks including training, supervision, case consultation, case management, documentation (such as service notes, treatment planning, appropriate screenings, etc.), and maintenance of assigned client files.

-MH Master’s Level Internship Stipends
+Mental Health Master’s Level Internship Stipends

-School Based Master’s Level Internship Opportunities:
+School-Based Master’s Level Internship Opportunities:

 Eligibility